Swedish Death Cleaning: What It Is, and Why You Should Really Start Now

-My late mother did something in the mid-’80s that horrified me and my four siblings: She set all of her china, crystal, doodads, and knick-knacks on display and had each of us walk around the tables and “choose what we wanted.”
+My late mother did something in the mid-’80s that horrified me and my four siblings: She set all of her china, crystal, doodads, and knickknacks on display and had each of us walk around the tables and “choose what we wanted.”
 We were given a deadline by which to remove our selections from her home; anything left over was donated to a local charity.

-“The difference between death cleaning and just a big cleanup is the amount of time they consume,” she writes.
+“The difference between death cleaning and just a big cleanup is the amount of time they consume,” Magnusson explains.
 “Death cleaning is not about dusting or mopping up, it is about a permanent form of organization that makes your everyday life run more smoothly.”
-That being said, there are certain principles of Swedish death cleaning that one can follow to get the process going.
-Keep reading to learn more.
+Indeed, Swedish death cleaning principles can help most everyone, whether they’re 19 or nonagenarians, live a less cluttered life:

-1. Don’t wait until your deathbed.
+1. Don’t wait until you’re on your deathbed.

 4. Get others involved.

-5. Keep the keepsakes—but make them manageable.
+5. Keep the keepsakes, but keep the collection manageable.

 Or, you might do one better to preserve your history for curious future generations.
 When it comes to old photos, scrapbooks, ticket stubs, videos, and the like, consider digitizing them and keeping copies on your computer, rather than taking up acres of shelf space with photo albums.
 Make sure to keep backups of all your digitized files, preferably in an alternate location.

 6. Slow and steady wins the race.